Every Sunday this summer you can enjoy what has to be one of the most outstanding views on the Cornish coast.

 As a minor landowner and therefore a gentleman John Wallis was able to provide the boys with a good education.
 Samuel like many young men of the era joined the Navy in 1744, no doubt looking for adventure.
 He fought in the wars Continue reading →

-Celia Fiennes was born in 1662 but she it would appear had different ideas about what a woman of her time should be and how they should behave.
-Celia was not to bound by convention.
-She never married and at a time when making a journey for its own sake was a new and racy idea Celia became an enthusiastic traveller.
+Celia Fiennes was born in 1662 but she had very different ideas about what a woman of her time should be and how they should behave.
+Celia refused to be bound by convention.
+She never married and, at a time when making a journey for its own sake was a new and rather racy idea, Celia became an enthusiastic traveller.

 She wrote in her diary that her journeys helped her “to regain [her] health by variety and change of aire and exercise”.
-It seems that, like myself, she found meaning in her life from seeing, experiencing and finding out about different people and places.
+It seems that Celia, like myself, found meaning in her life from seeing, experiencing and finding out about different people and places.

 This of course was a time when travel was for most people an arduous necessity that took planning and resolve.
-Just as a fun fact, the first stage-coaches didn’t appear in Cornwall until 1790, so nearly one hundred years after Celia’s travels, and the 100 mile journey from Exeter to Falmouth took 2 days.
+The first stage-coaches didn’t appear in Cornwall until 1790, so nearly one hundred years after Celia’s travels, and even then the 100 mile journey from Exeter to Falmouth took 2 whole days.
 (About the same time as the A30 on an August Bank Holiday weekend then.)

-Anyway Celia was her own boss with her own agenda and she did it all side-saddle in a frock.
+But Celia was her own boss, with her own agenda and she did it all riding side-saddle in a frock.
 She completed her “Great Journey to Newcastle and Cornwall” in 1698 on a horse accompanied by just one or sometimes two servants.
-And of course as you might have guessed apart from my admiration for her as an independently minded woman it is her descriptions of Cornwall that interest me.
+And of course as you might have guessed apart from my admiration for her as an independently minded woman it is her descriptions of Cornwall that also interest me.